 Washington State Board of Pharmacy »

-Interviews are conducted by invitation only on the Health Sciences campus in Spokane, Washington.
+Interviews are conducted by invitation only on the WSU Health Sciences campus in Spokane, Washington and the WSU Doctor of Pharmacy program extension on the Pacific Northwest University of Health Sciences campus in Yakima, Washington.
 Interview invitations will be sent via email.

 While the students we admit demonstrate very high academic achievements, grades are not the only consideration.
 We are looking for well-rounded, highly motivated people who would make good practitioners.